 Get some extra exposures just in case some of them get blurred due to camera shake from a sudden wind gust or bypassing bus.
 You can leave out a particular shot from your sequence in the photo stacking process.

-Processing your set of daytime long-exposure shots is fairly easy.
+Processing your set of daytime long-exposure shots is relatively easy.

-Remember to check the boxes Attempt to Automatically Align Source Images and Create Smart Object after Loading Layers.
+Remember to check Attempt to Automatically Align Source Images and Create Smart Object after Loading Layers.

 Click OK to begin the blending process.
 It usually takes some time for Photoshop to create a single Smart Object from all of the exposures.

 Next, go to the menu Layer → Smart Objects → Stack Mode → Mean.
-This makes Photoshop automatically blend the images in the stack into a smooth, long-exposure.
+Doing so makes Photoshop automatically blend the images in the stack into a smooth, long-exposure.
 The goal is to make it look like you took everything as a single long-exposure image.

-At this point, you don’t need the layer to be a Smart Object anymore, and keeping it this way would prevent you from using a brush tool, for example, so you should convert it by right-clicking on the layer and choose Rasterize Layer.
+At this point, you don’t need the layer to be a Smart Object anymore.
+Keeping it this way would prevent you from using a brush tool, for example.
+You should convert it by right-clicking on the layer and choose Rasterize Layer.

-After this, you need to process the image as you would for a normal daytime long-exposure or any other image.
-To get the best results when you process your daytime long-exposure photos, be sure to only use selective sharpening of the areas in your photo that are not moving.
+Next, process the image as you would for a standard daytime long-exposure or any other image.
+To get the best results, use selective sharpening of the areas in your photo that are not moving.

-Long-exposures taken during daytime often have a lot of large white areas with clouds or silky soft water.
-If you apply sharpening to the areas that are supposed to be soft, you’ll cause an unwanted grainy look to your photo.
+Long-exposures taken during daytime often have a lot of large white spots with clouds or silky soft water.
+Applying sharpening to these areas can cause an unwanted grainy look.

-In this particular shot, I had to put my tripod halfway into the water to get the composition I wanted, but it resulted in a blurry 4 min. exposure.
-Likely the small waves transferred a little shaking from the tripod to the camera.
+In this particular shot, I had to put my tripod halfway into the water to get the composition I wanted.
+But it resulted in a blurry 4 min. exposure.
+The small waves likely transferred a little shaking from the tripod to the camera.

-However, by dividing the shot into 8 exposures, I avoided the biggest of the waves and got a number of exposures that were usable for photo stacking.
+However, by dividing the shot into eight exposures, I got several exposures that were usable for photo stacking.